data-liberation-project/www/content/singleton/get-involved.md

 ## Suggest data to liberate

 The Data Liberation Project welcomes the broader community of journalists, government watchdogs, and engaged citizens to help us identify databases of major interest.
-If you have a suggestion, [please fill out this short form](https://docs.google.com/forms/d/e/1FAIpQLSdtirjaC9MGw1ScvCJYZbEPA3POumCkrERNM4B9Z-j5-m8_hA/viewform).
+If you have a suggestion, [please tell us on Slack](https://www.muckrock.com/slack/).

 ## Fund us